 We offer a variety of chilled milk: 1% white milk, non-fat white milk and non-fat chocolate milk (lunch only).

 If you would like to ensure that your child does not take non-fat chocolate milk (only offered at lunch), you can “opt out” by sending us an email at:

 email@example.com.
 You must provide us with your child’s full name, ID #, grade and school.
 It can take up to three days for us to process your request and it is important that you remind your child that should he/she take non-fat chocolate milk (lunch only), the milk will be removed from his/her plate and will be replaced with non-fat white milk.

 Does the FNS department do business with Santa Monica and Los Angeles-owned companies?

 With regard to the negative balance, parents are solely responsible for paying the negative balance and for monitoring their child’s account balance.
-Food & Nutrition Services will send account balance notices on a regular basis and will also email and/or call using the District’s automating calling system (BlackBoard Connect).
-All positive and negative balances, including meal credits rollover from one school year to the next.
+Food & Nutrition Services will send account balance notices on a regular basis and will also email and/or call using the District’s automated calling system (BlackBoard Connect).
+All positive and negative balances, including meal credits, rollover from one school year to the next.